mel-10/PlantDiseaseDetection/README.md

 # PlantDiseaseDetection

-It is a plant disease detection project... cnn.py is used to train and test the model ui.py is used for finding the disease in the given leaf by the user
+It is a Leaf disease detection project... cnn.py is used to train and test the model ui.py is used for finding the disease in the given leaf by the user